 Thank you for bringing up this point.
 We have now added sentences (p.
 28) to foreshadow that changes in response biases in the presence of non-zero lapse rates can possibly account for findings of Xie et al., 2017 and other similar findings demonstrating adaptation beyond simple boundary shifts.

-Thank you for bringing up this point.
-We have now added sentences () to foreshadow that changes in response biases in the presence of non-zero lapse rates can possibly account for findings like those from Xie et al., 2017. p.
+p.
 34 — While it's certainly the case that most phonetic recalibration studies have manipulated lexical bias between participants (e.g., whether participants hear ambiguous sounds in /s/- or /∫/-biased contexts), it's noteworthy that a number of studies have successfully manipulated this factor within participants (e.g., Saltzman & Myers, 2021; Heffner et al., 2022).

 Thank you.
 This point seems orthogonal to our discussion.
 Given that the manuscript is already very long, we have opted not to mention these works.